Is it time to switch to an electric vehicle?

 SEBA grant for commercial EVs

-First of all, there is the subsidy scheme for zero-emission commercial vehicles (Subsidieregeling Emissieloze Bedrijfsauto’s, SEBA).
+First of all, there is the subsidy scheme for zero-emission (Subsidieregeling Emissieloze Bedrijfsauto’s, SEBA).
 If you are an entrepreneur and are considering an electric van, you can get a discount of up to €5,000 with a SEBA grant, regardless of whether you purchase the vehicle outright or lease it.
 To apply for a SEBA grant, make sure you meet the following requirements.

 -